KM - KNOWLEDGE Manager

 Knowledge library

-1. Fill your ontology with the domain-specific vocabulary on top of the already included generic vocabulary.
+1. Fill your ontology with the domain-specific controlled vocabulary on top of the already included generic vocabulary.

 An example of the 5 steps put into practice can be observed on the following schema: